ValentinaPasqual/wikidata_converter/README.md

 As in the previous step, we we got all creators, authors and locations related metadata from Wikidata API.
 This process is available at ```get_artists_and_locs.py```.

+We created three Datasets A (namely A1, A2, A3) which differ in their size.
+We finally decide to maintain in the final dataset the dataset A3.

+The results are summarised in the table below.

 |                          | **Dataset A1** | **Dataset A2** | **Dataset A3**  |
 |--------------------------|----------------|----------------|-----------------|